Wee Pals: Background

 When cartoonist Morrie Turner began questioning why there were no minorities in the comic strips, his mentor, Peanuts cartoonist Charles M. Schulz, suggested he create one.
 Morris' first attempt, Dinky Fellas, featured an all-black cast, but found publication in only one newspaper, the Chicago Defender.
 Turner integrated the strip, renaming it Wee Pals, and on February 15, 1965, it became the first American syndicated comic strip to have a cast of diverse ethnicity.

 Initially syndicated by Lew Little Enterprises, it was then carried by the Register and Tribune Syndicate, before moving to United Feature Syndicate in the 1970s.
 When it debuted, the strip originally appeared in only five daily newspapers, as many papers refused to run a strip featuring black characters.
 After the assassination of Martin Luther King Jr., the number of papers carrying the strip grew either to 60 or to more than 100 dailies (sources differ).

 As the comic strip's popularity grew, Turner added characters.
 He included children of more and more ethnicities, as well as a child with a physical disability.
-He also added a weekly section called "Soul Corner", which profiled notable African Americans from history.
+He also added a weekly strip called "Soul Circle", which profiled notable African Americans from history and current events on Saturdays, and similarly devoted a panel on the Sunday strips called "Soul Corner."

 In its later years, the strip was distributed by Creators Syndicate.
+It ended with Turner's death in 2014.